projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 title: "Announcing riff v0.4.0"
 ---

 We are happy to announce the release of riff v0.4.0.
 Thank you all riff, Cloud Native Buildpack, and Knative contributors.
-A lot has changed in this release; we're excited about having a new foundation to take riff to 1.0.

 A lot has changed, buckle up.